Generations Public Reading: Jennifer Barclay’s Danny

 Each season, BETC selects one playwright through a national competition to join us in Boulder for a one-week residency.
 During the residency week, the playwright works with a professional director, dramaturg, and actors to develop the selected script.
 The week concludes with a public reading and post-reading conversation.

 Our 2018-19 Generations competition submission period closed on June 15th.
 Our winner will be announced in late 2018.
+Our next window will open in June 2019.
+You can see past guidelines for the competition here.

 Generations Playwright Commission